Regardless of the

 resource that contains your overlays.
 If the view contains a

-in the hierarchy, the player will find it and set it up.
+in the hierarchy, the recorder will find it and set it up.

 By default, the